-You can ride: If you only want to take your CBT, then you can ride a 125cc motorcycle or scooter with just a CBT or take your A2 licence which will limit you to a motorcycle or scooter up to 35kw (47bhp) but it’ll have an engine capacity larger than 125cc.
+You can ride: If you only want to take your CBT, then you can ride a 125cc motorcycle or scooter.
+If you take your A2 licence, you will be limited to a motorcycle or scooter up to 35kw (47bhp) but it’ll have an engine capacity larger than 125cc.

 For a 125, you’ll need: A CBT, which lasts for 2 years

 A CBT will cost you: Around £90 for the CBT test